 USS Monitor Legacy Website

-Visit the legacy website for an in depth look at the USS Monitor, the ship's crew, and to find out what's happening today.
+Visit the legacy website for an in depth look at the USS Monitor and the ship's crew, and to find out what's happening today.

 USS Monitor Curriculum – Grades 4-8

-Monitor National Marine Sanctuary, in partnership with The Mariners' Museum, is excited to provide this guide on the USS Monitor and the lasting impact this innovative ship left on naval history.
-This comprehensive guide explores the tensions surrounding the Civil War, the transitions from wood to iron ships, and the Monitor today.
+Monitor National Marine Sanctuary, in partnership with The Mariners' Museum and Park, is excited to provide this guide on the USS Monitor and the lasting impact this innovative ship left on naval history.
+The comprehensive guide explores the tensions surrounding the Civil War, the transitions from wood to iron ships, and Monitor today.
 Although designed to be taught as a unit, each lesson can be used independently or lessons can be combined in multiple ways to create a curriculum tailored just for your students.
 Click here to download your copy of USS Monitor: Discovering and Exploring America's Most Historic Ironclad

 Activities for Grades 6-12